magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 Are you getting confused?
 So do I. Even because there is even a forth
 form.
-It uses `:require` instead of `:import` in the declaration and
+It uses `:require` instead of `:import` in the namespace
-then uses the class as a namespace:
+declaration and then uses the class as a namespace:

 ```clj
 (ns valip.predicates